My former cruiser I had for 5

 of the Montgomery Boro Vol. Fire Co.

-that share the same interests as myself between EMA, Amateur Radio, Fire, and Police.
+that share the same interests as myself between EMA, Amateur Radio, Police and Fire.

-here in Williamsport on 462.675 + PL 141.3 which is located on Skyline Drive just south of Williamsport on Bald Eagle Mountain where I also have my UHF ham radio repeater on 444.900 PL 173.8.
+License (WQGU515) and in 2012 I put on a GMRS repeater on the air in Williamsport on 462.675 + PL 141.3 located on Skyline Drive just south of Williamsport on Bald Eagle Mountain where I also have my UHF ham radio repeater on 444.900 PL 173.8 that was also put up in 2012.
 I have made several types of coverage maps but this one is an easy link to post to get a general idea of its coverage GMRS Repeater and KB3AWQ UHF Repeater Coverage Map

-Past member of the West Branch Amateur Radio Association which has the W3AVK 146.730
+Past member and former Vice President of the West Branch Amateur Radio Association which has the W3AVK 146.730 and 444.000 repeaters.

-My Amateur "Ham" Radio Callsign is KB3AWQ that I received in June of 1993 when I passed my Novice test with Morse Code and in August of 1993 I passed my Technician test.
+My Amateur "Ham" Radio Callsign is KB3AWQ that I received in June of 1993 when I passed my Novice test with 5 words per minute Morse Code and in August of 1993 I passed my Technician test.
+After 22 years, I decided to take my General exam and 3 weeks later on July 21, 2015, I took the test and passed.

 American Radio Relay League (ARRL) Member January 31, 2002 to January 31, 2008

-I have been the Deputy Emergency Management Agency Coordinator for Hepburn and Lycoming Townships since March 1996.
+March 1996 to Present - Deputy Emergency Management Agency Coordinator for Hepburn and Lycoming Townships.
 I first

 active with EMA through amateur radio (RACES/ARES/SKYWARN) at the county level, a couple years later in June of 1995, I became